 Other ARC Institutes involved with crop production e.g. the Small Grains and Grain Crops will be able to help with soil samples and issues of the soil.

 The agricultural colleges, working closely with the Provincial Departments of Agriculture, offer training courses.
 The KZN Department of Agriculture and Rural Development, for example, does training in soil classification, land capability, and in advanced soil fertility.
-Educational posters in Land Husbandry and management are also available (see heading 8).
+Educational posters in Land Husbandry and management are also available (see “Websites & publications” heading).

 AgriSETA accredited trainers (find the list at www.agriseta.co.za).

-Companies involved conduct research (find some of these later in this chapter).
+Companies involved conduct research (find some of these later on this page)

 Council for Geoscience